-- The level, and value, of benefits will increase as they have more time to emerge.
-Therefore, we would expect that the SROI ratio will improve over the remainder of the project. - The average participant costs of delivering the This-Ability project are expected to reduce further as fixed costs are spread across more participants and further efficiencies are identified. - The outcomes considered in the analysis focus on achieving employment, becoming more work ready and use of certain health services.
-There are likely to be other outcomes, such as improved wellbeing and management of health conditions, which if included would increase the value of net additional benefits further. - This-Ability is by design an intensive and costly project to deliver to participants.
+- The analysis has taken a relatively conservative view on the duration that benefits will last.
+It is likely that some outcomes will create additional benefits that may produce longer term benefits for This Ability participants. - The average participant costs of delivering the This-Ability project could be lower in a future iteration of the project.
+This is based on incorporating efficiencies into the design of the project as well as spreading fixed costs across more participants. - The outcomes considered in the analysis focus on achieving employment, becoming more work ready and use of certain health services.
+There are likely to be other outcomes, such as improved management of health conditions, which if included would increase the value of net additional benefits further. - This-Ability is by design an intensive and costly project to deliver to participants.
 This recognises the significant levels of support that are needed to help its participants towards work.
 The barriers that participants face also serve to lower the likelihood of a positive employment outcome compared to the general population.
 Consequently, the resulting SROI ratio is expected to be lower and should not be compared to ratios achieved by employment interventions targeted at less marginalised populations.